jdi na vlastní test/obsah stránky

 utilizing the MAC address table to forward frames via the destination MAC address

-point-to-pointmeshpartial meshhub and spoke
+meshhub and spokepartial meshpoint-to-point

 point-to-point